kirpastuhov/Adjust/README.md

 ```

 ## Supported parameters:
 1. `sort_by={field}` - Sort resulting dataset by given field.
-Default sorting order is ascending, if you want to sort the dataset in descending order, just add minus sign before the field just like this `sort_by=-{field}`
+Default sorting order is ascending, if you want to sort the dataset in descending order, just add minus sign before the field just like this: `sort_by=-{field}`
 2. `group_by={field1,field2}` - Group resulting dataset by one or more columns from this list: date, channel, country, os.
 3. Filter dataset by fields from this list: date, channel, country, os: